LOADING TRACES

 The Project

-Our work is an intensive collaboration between technology, choreography, and cinematography, building on the work of established digital artists.
+Our work is a collaboration between technology, choreography, and cinematography, building on the work of established digital artists.
 We combine real-time visualization and projection mapping to create an immersive mixed reality experience.

 Click to read more...